 TS = -20 dB:

 Fish density = (10(-35.4610)) / (10(-20/10)) = 0.000284 / 0.01 = 0.0284 n/m3

 Number of fish = 0.0284 fish m-3 * 52292 m3 = 1487 fish

-Professional observers estimated that the cages contained about 170 t, 1000 indivuals between 110 and 250 kg each.
+Professional observers estimated that the cages contained about 170 t, 1000 individuals between 110 and 250 kg each.
 The acoustic estimate using the ventral TS is 149 fish and using the dorsal TS is 1487.
 However, before any meaningful estimates of school density, abundance or biomass can be made we need measurements of lateral target strength of BFT at the frequencies of the MS70 sonar.
-These can either be obtain in situ using the split bem function on the sonar or in controlled experiments.
-In addition the volume estimates and Sv values obtained from PROMUS need to be validated.
+These can either be obtain in situ using the split beam function - on the sonar or in controlled experiments.
+In addition, the volume estimates and Sv values obtained from PROMUS need to be validated.

 3.6 - Other detections

 During the cruise we made some measurements of dolphins (Figure 8) and a whale (Ziphius cavitostros) (Figure 9) with the MS70 sonar.
 These are strong targets (maximum Sv measured in the MS70 software was about -20 dB for the whale and about -27 dB for the dolphins).
 In both cases the animals were first visually detected on the surface.
 Despite the strong backscattering the targets are small and may only be present in the sonar beams for a few pings and can therefore be difficult to detect when processing the data.
 However, these data illustrate the potential for using the ms70 sonar for observing marine mammal behaviour and distribution.

 4.1 - Feasibility of using the MS70 sonar for detailed studies of BFT schools